 This should be a good start, and then all you might need are some filler ingredients.
 You may have almost all the ingredients you need for homemade biscuits, so you know you can have a meal that uses those biscuits as a way of saving money and time.

 Once you know what you already have, start thinking about your family’s favorite meals, but don’t forget about considering how each of those meals will be prepared.
 If you know you will be pressed for time, try to think of freezer meals you can make ahead of time or that can be made in the slow cooker all day.

 Once you have started listing some meals you would like to make during the week, try to be as detailed as possible.
 If you think you will have leftovers from a chicken dinner in order to have lunch for 2-3 days, note that in the plan!

 This helps you reduce how many lunches you need to prepare, which further saves you a lot of time when it comes time to prepare your different meals for the week.

 After listing the meals, make another list with all the groceries you need to purchase.
 Do a quick pantry/fridge/freezer inventory to make sure you’re not buying anything you already have.

-If you want to keep your menu organized, download the free printable meal plan worksheets here.
+If you want to keep your menu organized, get my free printable meal planner!